-So just a warning, now that I’ve rebranded my blog to focus more on travel and wellness, you will hear me talk a lot about self-care.
+So just a warning, now that I’ve rebranded my blog to focus more on fitness, wellness and travel, you will hear me talk a lot about self-care.
 Self-care is essential to self preservation and it’s very important that we incorporate it into our every day lives so that we are always working towards being the best version of ourselves.

 Weight training used to be a daily part of my self-care routine.
 I’ve talked a little about how fitness saved my life in a prior post.
 When I leave the gym, I feel good, rejuvenated and ready to take on the rest of the day, however, my flexibility, or lack thereof, has been putting a damper on my squat game.